Did you flinch, did you care?

 If you want the audience to quickly place the timeframe that a work takes place in, the easiest way is to sprinkle it with the aesthetic that the timeframe is famous for.
 In the case of The Roaring '20s, few things are as iconic as The Flapper, and all flappers (at least, according to Hollywood) have bobbed hair, whether the Irene Castle windswept kind, the Louise Brooks shingle kind, the Josephine Baker Eton crop kind, the Clara Bow Quirky Curls kind, or the femme, wavy Joan Crawford kind.

-- Cutting It Short, a Czech film from The Eighties directed by Jiri Menzel, based on a novella of the same name by Bohumil Hrabal.
+- Cutting It Short, a Czech film from The '80s directed by Jiří Menzel, based on a novella of the same name by Bohumil Hrabal.
 Maryshka is a young wife of a local brewery manager.
 She's extremely lively and spirited, completely unashamed to publicly do things which others only think or do in private.
 She has gorgeous long honey blond hair, wavy and thick.
 Her hair is admired by the whole town and they compare it to its memorable sights.
 At the end of the movie, she decides to have her hair cut like Josephine Baker. note This is the last straw for her husband who spanks her in front of a board of directors of the brewery.

-- Thoroughly Modern Millie:
+- Thoroughly Modern Millie

 - Most women Millie sees in the street at the beginning of the film wear bob haircuts.
 It's one of the fashion things that Millie gets obsessed with.